 The premise can be seen as either hilarious, particularly in part due to the awful graphics and half-assed animation, or just plain wrong.

-The game is in an beta state, and the official Steam page for it is here.
+The game's official Steam page for it is here.

 The full game was scheduled to be released on April 29, 2016, but was delayed a week to May 6, 2016, and is slated to continue to be updated afterwards.